-Exploring Panama’s Caribbean coast is part of Caravan Tours’ all inclusive Panama Tours, which also includes a rainforest jungle cruise up the Piedras River to visit an authentic Embera Indian Village.
-These are cheap, exceptionally priced fully escorted 9-day tours, starting at just $1,195.
+Exploring Panama’s Caribbean coast is part of our all inclusive Panama Tours by Caravan Tours, which also includes a rainforest jungle cruise up the Chagres River to visit an authentic Embera Indian Village.
+These are cheap, exceptionally priced, fully escorted 8-day tours, starting at just $1,295.

 Along with a tour of Panama’s Caribbean coast, visitors also get to visit Casco Viejo, Panama City and Playa Bonita beach resort on the Pacific coast.